florianneukirchen/Alpine-Peaks/README.md

 # Alpine Peaks (CS50W Final Project)

-Alpine Peaks is a web app about the peaks of the alps, using python, django, and javascript.
+Alpine Peaks is a web app about the peaks of the Alps, using python, django, and javascript.
 It is my final project of the online course [CS50W Web Programming with Python and JavaScript](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript) from Harvard / edx.

 ## Distinctiveness and Complexity
 - I had to write (and learn how to write) a data migration to get data from OpenStreetMap into the database.
 - I used python and geopandas to clean and enrich the data from OpenStreetMap.

 ## Peak Data
-The app requires data of the peaks of the alps that can be downloaded into the working directory of the project with:
+The app requires data of the peaks of the Alps that can be downloaded into the working directory of the project with:

 ```wget https://www.dropbox.com/s/gk055ofbfswigwj/alps.geojson?dl=0 -O alps.geojson```